sirji-ai/sirji/README.md

 ### PyPI Packages

-We have published following 3 PyPI packages, implementing different responsibilities.
+We have published the following 3 PyPI packages, implementing different responsibilities.
 These packages are invoked by Python Adapter Scripts, which are spawned by the extension.

 #### sirji-agents <a href="https://pypi.org/project/sirji-agents/"><img src="https://img.shields.io/pypi/v/sirji-agents.svg" alt="Sirji Agents on PyPI" height="15"></a>